 Pardon my sketches and iphone photos of said sketches – lol.
 Someday I will either learn to do some good 3D renderings or hire them out.

-We really wanted the pantry door to be a pocket door so in each sketch that’s what I included, but unfortunately due to some structural and electrical issues it was going to be too expensive for that option and not worth the money for the end result.
+We really wanted the pantry door to be a pocket door so in each sketch that’s what I included, but unfortunately after a visit from an electrician in Gloucester Point, we found out some structural and electrical issues.
+Glad it was fixed immediately.
+We just needed to upgrade the electrical panel with the help of an electrician like Get the Best Electrical Services – Electric Panel Service In Mint Hill.
 Spoiler alert–the end product is still amazing!

-Option #1 – Add a second oven to the base cabinets with a couple of drawers to the side, a couple small open shelves, and keep the current uppers.
+Option #1 – Add a second oven to the base cabinets with a couple of drawers to the side fro my cupcake mould set, a couple small open shelves, and keep the current uppers.

 Option #2 – All open shelving for the uppers (this was my clients idea!) and new drawers for the lowers next to the current base cabinets.